 Back in the day I was into graffiti.
 Not in the sense of running around, head wrapped in cloth, face mask on, stealing spray paint, nocturnal activities type of ‘into it’, but into drawing graffiti pieces on paper.
 It’s safer, legal, and requires jumping zero fences.

 A couple of years ago Marty returned to me a folder containing many of the pieces I drew in my youth.
-I couldn’t remember the last time I saw in, in fact I’d’ve never remembered it had it not been handed back to me all dusty and puberty-ly-era-ed1.
+I couldn’t remember the last time I saw in, in fact I’d’ve never remembered it had it not been handed back to me all dusty and puberty-ly-era-ed[1.
+Puberty-ly-era-ed: covered in the era of puberty, and in the past tense.].
 Flicking through the folder I can recognise or remember which were my original pieces and which I’d copied from magazines (this was circa early-90s; before the internet).

 If I think about it now, drawing graffiti — specifically the stuff I drew — was all about solving problems.
 It involved careful planning and intuition: what lines could intersect and where, thick sections vs thin sections, balance, shape, style, and colour.
 And the more you could obscure the letters/word the better.
 This was especially true when you’re hiding the names of girls you had crushes on.
 The piece above post is perhaps my favourite, because it’s a single continuous line, creating the word ‘Jumble’.